thu2pham/MobileAppTrending/_build/html/_sources/index.rst.txt

 Conclusion
 ------------

 With all the commotion around Phones and more specifically, Apps, there is little to dispute when we bring up the fact that it is an ever growing business with a nearly limitless audience as well as potential to become bigger every second.
-This analysis is just the tip of the iceberg when it comes to the online entertainment industry, since the internet is a ever-growing industry, there needs be constant analysis of the trends that prove to make certain platforms successful and we hope to have intrigued your thought process of the App Industry.
+It is also very important to point out that there is a large difference when it comes to getting your app into these two separate stores; it is a fairly easy process to get your app into the Google Store while it is quite difficult to get past Apple’s standards for apps on their store.
+This can skew the data as we have a very diluted store as opposed to a store that has a set of standards to even attempt to get in.
+This analysis is just the tip of the iceberg when it comes to the online entertainment industry since the internet is an ever-growing industry, there needs be constant analysis of the trends that prove to make certain platforms successful and we hope to have intrigued your thought process of the App Industry.

 Indices and tables
 ==================